If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Tellis is believed to be the last person to see Jessica alive the night she died.

-He was indicted by a special grand jury, for death of Chambers, in Louisiana where he was already in custody in connection with the stabbing murder of a Taiwanese exchange student, Meing-Chen Hsiao, who had been missing for more than a week before her body was found in her apartment in August 2015.
+He was indicted by a special grand jury, for the death of Chambers, in Louisiana where he was already in custody in connection with the stabbing murder of a Taiwanese exchange student, Meing-Chen Hsiao.
+Hsiao had been missing for more than a week before her body was found in her apartment in August 2015.
 She had been stabbed thirty-four times.

 In October 2017, Tellis’ trial for the murder of Jessica Chambers began.
-A lawyer on Tellis’ defense team, Darla Palmer, used Haley’s initial statement about the name Eric, as the foundation of her client’s defense.
-In Palmer’s opening statement, she said at least eight first responders would testify that Chambers said someone named Eric had set her on fire.
+A lawyer on Tellis’ defence team, Darla Palmer, used Haley’s initial statement about the name Eric as the foundation of her client’s defence.
+In Palmer’s opening statement, she said at least eight first-responders would testify that Chambers said someone named Eric had set her on fire.
 Repeating the name over and over again.

 D.A.
 John Champion argues the charring in her mouth would have made it too difficult for her to pronounce a name clearly, and that she was likely saying Tellis.